 Fluid build-up around the lungs can cause pain as well as breathlessness.
 There are various treatments that can help drain the fluid and try to prevent it building up again.
 These are described in Breathlessness.

 This may be used to shrink mesothelioma that is pressing on body parts such as nerves, bones or major blood vessels and causing pain.
 Sometimes the mesothelioma can grow through the scar from VATS surgery and produce a lump in the skin.
-Radiotherapy can reduce the size of the lump and ease any associated pain.
-For more on this see Radiotherapy.
+Radiation therapy can reduce the size of the lump and ease any associated pain.
+For more on this see Radiation therapy.

 This can reduce the size of the mesothelioma that is causing the pain.
 See Chemotherapy for more on this.